 There are three main ways that nursing pajamas and clothing provide breast access:

-- A pull down elastic neckline that you can pull down to get to your boob quickly
+3. A pull down elastic neckline to allow quick access to your boob

 Personally, I prefer a clasp or fabric gap.

-I have really large breasts, so the extra elastic neckline didn’t always work for me.
+I have really large breasts, so the extra elastic neckline doesn’t always work for me.
+But when it comes to pajamas, it can be really nice.
+Not having to think too hard in the middle of the night is great.

-Necklines that crossed, on the other hand, worked wonderfully, although you’re more exposed (less important for pajamas than daytime clothing, and also depends on your comfort level).
+Necklines that cross also work wonderfully, although you’re more exposed (less important for pajamas than daytime clothing, and also depends on your comfort level).

 The style of pajama that’s best for you really depends on your comfort.
-I really like a nightgown with a clasp or fabric opening, but that’s just me.
+I really love a nursing nightgown with a clasp or fabric opening, but that’s just me.

 You know what you’re most comfortable in, so look for nursing sleepwear that matches your personal sleeping style and comfort level!